pingcap/dbt-tidb/README.md

 # dbt-tidb

 This repo is fork form [dbt-mysql](https://github.com/dbeatty10/dbt-mysql).
 We added support for [TiDB](https://en.pingcap.com/tidb/) database based on the dbt-mysql adapter.
-So you can use this plugin for not only MySQL and MariaDB, but also TiDB.
 More information what you want to know about dbt-mysql can be found in dbt-mysql repository.
 Here would like to focus on the TiDB adapter.

 This plugin ports [dbt](https://getdbt.com) functionality to TiDB.